-Helicobacter pylori eradication with the aim of gastric cancer prophylaxis is recommended in high-risk individuals, see also Section 3.2.2.
-Currently, it is believed that the timing of treatment is critical for the efficacy of Helicobacter pylori eradication in preventing gastric cancer.
-This should occur before pre-neoplastic changes have developed [8].
-However, data from randomized intervention trials are not available.
+Helicobacter pylori eradication with the aim of gastric cancer prophylaxis is recommended in high-risk individuals, see also chapter 3.2.2.
+Currently, it is assumed that the timing of treatment is crucial for the efficiency of Helicobacter pylori eradication for the prevention of gastric cancer.
+This should occur before preneoplastic changes have not yet developed [8].
+Data from randomized intervention trials are not available.

-There is currently insufficient evidence for chemoprevention of gastric carcinoma, e.g., with nonsteroidal anti-inflammatory drugs, selective cyclooxygenase-2 inhibitors, or acetyl salicylic acid [9].
+There is currently insufficient evidence for chemoprevention of gastric cancer, e.g., with nonsteroidal anti-inflammatory drugs, selective cyclooxygenase-2 inhibitors, or acetylsalicylic acid [9].